danielkrupinski/curiumcheat-cuphead/README.md

 # Curium for Cuphead
 Curium is an open source cheat for Cuphead game.
-## Info
-Curium is developed with Visual Studio 2017 15.5.2 on Windows 10 64-bit 1709 16299.125.
 Tested on Cuphead v1.0.
 ## Features
 - hard invincibility
 - full invincibility